Pacers beat Kings 119-105 for 5th straight victory - WHIZ News

+INDIANAPOLIS (AP) — Indiana Pacers coach Nate McMillan discussed the possibility of a trap game Friday night with Sacramento.

-INDIANAPOLIS (AP) — T.J.
-Warren scored 23 points and the Indiana Pacers beat the Sacramento Kings 119-105 on Friday night for their fifth straight victory.
+The host Pacers beat Western Conference leader Los Angeles Lakers on Tuesday night and play at Eastern Conference leader Milwaukee on Sunday.
+However, there was no letdown, with T.J.
+Warren scoring 23 points to help the Pacers beat the Kings 119-105 for their fifth straight victory.

+“We just had the same approach as we did against the Lakers,” Warren said.
+“We’ve just been following the game plan and excecute while we’re on the floor, just continue to play hard, listen to the coaches and believe in ourselves.”

 Myles Turner added 17 points, and Domantas Sabonis and T.J.
 McConnell each had 15, with Sabonis also grabbing nine rebounds to help the Pacers improve to 20-9.

+“Everyone is unselfish on this team so we know anyone can get going on any given night,” McDermott said.
+“We had a balanced attack out there and it’s good to see.
+We’re clicking right not but we have a really tough test against Milwaukee.
+We can’t be complacent.”

-Richaun Holmes led the Kings with 20 points on 9-of-10 shooting.
+Richaun Holmes led the Kings with 20 points on 9-of-10 shooting and a team-high nine rebounds.
 Marvin Bagley III added 17 points, and Justin James had 14.

+“I feel like they imposed their will on the game and we didn’t respond,” Holmes said.

+Buddy Hield, the Kings’ leading scorer, was just 3 of 15 shots for seven points.
+He did contribute eight rebounds and a team-high six assists.

 The Pacers shot 64% in the first half to take a 68-57 lead.
 They finished at 52%